flucoma/flucoma-docs/doc/MLPClassifier.rst

 :control validation:

    A percentage (represented as a decimal) of the data points to randomly select, set aside, and not use for training (this "validation set" is reselected on each ``fit``).
-Instead these points will be used after each epoch to check how the neural network is performing.
+These points will be used after each epoch to check how the neural network is performing.
 If it is found to be no longer improving, training will stop, even if a ``fit`` has not reached its ```maxIter`` number of epochs.

 :message fit: